Lewis-Matt/tribute-page/README.md

 # Responsive Web Design Projects - Build a Tribute Page

-Build a app (instructions specify CodePen.io, I am using VS Code) that is similar to [this example](https://codepen.io/freeCodeCamp/full/zNqgVx).
+* Build an app (instructions specify CodePen.io, I am using VS Code) that is similar to [this example](https://codepen.io/freeCodeCamp/full/zNqgVx).

+* I chose to create a tribute page for my kids, about the pets we have had.

 ## Must meet the following User Stories: